Multiple cruise ships are left stranded as coronavirus cases increase - Local News 8

 MS Braemar

-A cruise ship with at least five confirmed coronavirus cases spent days frantically searching for a place to dock after it was refused several ports of entry in the Caribbean.
+A cruise ship with confirmed coronavirus cases is headed to Cuba after days frantically searching for a place to dock after it was refused several ports of entry in the Caribbean.

-Twenty passengers and another 20 crew members, including a doctor, are in isolation after displaying influenza-like symptoms while traveling on the ship, Fred Olsen Cruise Lines said on Sunday.
+22 passengers and another 21 crew members, including a doctor, are in isolation after displaying influenza-like symptoms while traveling on the ship, Fred Olsen Cruise Lines said.

-The Braemar is anchored about 25 miles offshore in the Bahamas.
-It’s currently being resupplied with vital food, fuel and medication.
+Until Tuesday morning, the Braemar was anchored about 25 miles offshore in the Bahamas, being resupplied with vital food, fuel and medication.

 The United Kingdom entered into discussions with authorities in Cuba and the US to find a suitable port for the Braemar, according to British government sources familiar with the efforts.

-Now Cuba has said it will receive the ship and “comprehends the difficult situation these passengers find themselves in,” a diplomatic source in Cuba told CNN.
+Cuba said it will receive the ship and says it “comprehends the difficult situation these passengers find themselves in,” a diplomatic source in Cuba told CNN.

 Cuba said it would allow the ship to dock there out of “humanitarian concerns” and the need for “a shared effort to confront and stop the spread of the pandemic.”